Alena557miles/Redis_MySQL_CRUD_APP/README.md

-# Getting Started with MySQL_Server_CRUD  App
+# Getting Started with Redis_MySQL_Server_CRUD  App

-In this project i'm implement CRUD app "Art-Artist-Gallery" that manage data on MySQL database.
+In this project i'm implement CRUD app "Art-Artist-Gallery" that manage data on Cashe using Redis and MySQL database.

 ##  Server will start on
 [http://localhost:8080](http://localhost:8080)